PLSysSec/haybale/README.md

 ## Changelog

+### Version 0.3.2 (Feb 28, 2020)

+- New option [`Config.max_callstack_depth`] allows you to limit the callstack depth for an analysis - automatically ignoring calls of LLVM functions which would exceed that callstack depth.
+The default for this setting is no limit, matching the previous behavior of `haybale`.
+- New option [`Config.max_memcpy_length`] allows you to limit the maximum size of `memcpy`, `memset`, and `memmove` operations.
+The default for this setting is no limit, matching the previous behavior of `haybale`.
+- New method [`FunctionHooks::add_default_hook()`] allows you to supply a "default hook" which will be used when no other definition or hook is found for a function call.
+If no default hook is provided, this will result in a `FunctionNotFound` error, just as it did previously.
+- Performance improvements for analyzing calls of function pointers.
+- Improved a few error messages.

 ### Version 0.3.1 (Feb 5, 2020)

 - Fix some broken links in the README and docs.
 No functional changes.